ImperialCollegeLondon/ReCoDe-spatial-transcriptomics/docs/3_RSE_best_practices.md

 ## Code testing

 Code testing is the practice of writing tests to verify that your code behaves as expected.
 This is crucial for ensuring code quality and catching bugs early in the development process.
-There are several types of tests, including unit tests, integration tests, and end-to-end tests.
+There are several types of tests, including:

-Unit tests are used to test individual functions or methods in isolation, while integration tests check how different components of the code work together.
-End-to-end tests simulate real user interactions with the software to ensure that the entire system works as expected.
+- **Unit tests:** To test individual functions or methods in isolation
+- **Integration tests:** To check how different components of the code work together.
+- **End-to-end tests:** To simulate real user interactions with the software to ensure that the entire system works as expected.

 To write tests in Python, you can use the built-in `unittest` module or third-party libraries like `pytest`.
 These libraries provide tools for writing and running tests, as well as assertions to check the expected behavior of your code.

-To write a simple unit test using `unittest` or `pytest`, you can follow this example:
+To write a simple unit test using `pytest`, you can follow this example:

 1. Write a function to be tested using Python and pytest